txt/ase19/docs/hw8.md

 Hand in a file `trees.md` showing  a  print out of the trees

 Hand in a  file `comment.md`:
  good knowledge is succinct knowledge.
-Are the trees generated in this way "good"?
+Are the trees generated in this homework "good"?

 ## Comment on Local vs Global Reasoning: